 Brandon is an out-of-hospital sudden cardiac arrest survivor who dropped dead in his home at the age of 26 from an electrical malfunction in his heart.
 He was saved by his wife and co-founder Melissa Griffith.
-He is one of the few if not the only Police Officer in the country to return to full active duty after his cardiac arrest with a defibrillator implanted in his chest.
+He is one of the few if not the only Police Officer in the country to return to full active duty after with a defibrillator implanted in his chest.
 He is one of the founding board members of the Arizona Cardiac Arrest Survivors group where he served as the training and recognition director.
-He sits on the Citizen CPR Foundation 40 Under 40 Committee and the Arizona Health Improvement Plan Heart Disease and Stroke work group.
-He has years of experience in public speaking, recognition, instruction, CPR/AED advocacy, AED program implementation, and counseling.
+He sat on the Citizen CPR Foundation 40 Under 40 Committee and the Survivor Committee.
+Brandon is on the Arizona Health Improvement Plan Heart Disease and Stroke work group.
+He is a seasoned and sought after public speaking, conducts recognitions, advanced instruction, CPR/AED advocacy, AED program implementation, and SCA survivor support.

-Brandon has been honored to be decorated with several awards for his actions on and off duty including the Heroism award, multiple life-saving medals, unit citation awards, multiple commendations, recognition from the Arizona Department of Health Services and the Citizen CPR Foundation "40 Under 40” award.
+Brandon has been honored to be decorated with several awards for his actions on and off duty including the Heroism award, multiple life-saving medals, unit citation awards, multiple commendations, recognition from the Arizona Department of Health Services, the Citizen CPR Foundation class “40 Under 40” award, the Phoenix Business Journal “40 Under 40” recognition, and US Congressional Recognition.
 His proudest accomplishment in life is being a father and husband.
 His first-hand experience as a cardiac arrest survivor and first responder gives him a unique perspective in his speaking and instruction.
 Brandon strives to earn each day and hopes to significantly impact survival rates and the cardiac community.
-He oversees all the training and events for Griffith Blue Heart delivering a one of a kind passion and message.
+He oversees all operations, training and events for Griffith Blue Heart delivering a one of a kind passion and message.

 Melissa is a medical professional whom constantly helps others not only in her profession but, as a volunteer as well.
 Melissa is not only Brandon’s wife and high school sweetheart but, the one who saved his life when he went into sudden cardiac arrest in their home in Arizona.
 Melissa is a dedicated mother with a mind for problem solving.
 She believes in helping others and knows that each day is not guaranteed so she also pushes to earn each one.
 Melissa offers an unmatched insight into cardiac arrest as a savior, mother, spouse, and perfusionist.

 Richard is the head of logistics for Griffith Blue Heart.
 Richard joined the Griffith Blue Heart team after his service in the United States Marine Corps where he served as a Sergeant running field radio operations.
 Through his service as a Marine, Richard deployed overseas twice where he established and maintained radio frequencies and multiple vehicle convoys.
 After serving as a Marine for his country, Richard decided to continue his service as a public servant in his home State of Arizona.
 After moving home, he was accepted in the police academy and became a certified police officer.

-Richard has proven he has a passion for helping others and learned through his field experience as a police officer and Marine the importance of continuous training, ingenuity, and quality improvement.
+Richard has proven he has a passion for helping others and learned through his field experience as Trooper and Marine the importance of continuous training, ingenuity, and quality improvement.
 Richard is a multi-disciplined Instructor teaching radio operations, stop the bleed, Cardio-Cerebral Resuscitation, and AED program assembly and registration.
 He constantly volunteers for training events, advocacy, and education.
 Richard overseas Griffith Blue Heart ordering, distribution, assembly, registration, and delivery.